Hellogoodbye

 Hellogoodbye (sometimes styled as hellogoodbye) is an American pop rock band that was formed in Huntington Beach, California in 2001 by singer Forrest Kline.
 They were signed to Drive-Thru Records and released their first full-length album Zombies!
 Aliens!
 Vampires!
 Dinosaurs! in 2006, having previously released the EP Hellogoodbye in 2004, and DVD OMG HGB DVD ROTFL in 2005.
 In 2010, the band released Would It Kill You? on their label Wasted Summer Records.
 The album was released in the United Kingdom and Europe by LAB Records on March 14, 2011.
 Hellogoodbye released their third album, Everything Is Debatable, on October 29, 2013, while touring as the opening act for Paramore's The Self-Titled Tour.
 Their fourth album, S'Only Natural, was released on October 5, 2018.

+Kerrang! described the band's sound as power pop.
+The publication also called them a "Myspace band" due to their popularity on Myspace early in their career.
+The band is associated with the scene subculture.